hackle/putn/README.md

 ## the goal of the workshop

 * halve the code for this project
 * happily write simple code and simple unit tests, and benefit now!
-Not later.
+Not later
-* and then a great reveal!
+* and then a great reveal

+# enjoy coding, pragmatically! :)